 Your gift to IGR supports:

-· Expanding Research Opportunities: Each year we provide a number of undergraduate and graduate students the opportunity to conduct innovative research on intergroup relations and social justice issues.
-We utilize a student empowerment model where experienced research assistants mentor and guide newer students under the direction of an IGR faculty or staff member renowned for their own research.
-This research provides important information on the effects and outcomes related to intergroup dialogues and social justice education.
-It also provides valuable leadership and research skills to prepare students for graduate school.
-Our research helps improve social justice and intergroup dialogue programs at Michigan and across the country.
+We provide undergraduate and graduate students the opportunity to conduct innovative research on intergroup relations and social justice education, using a student empowerment model.
+This research provides important information on the outcomes of intergroup dialogues and social justice education, while training students in leadership and research skills.
+Research results also help to continuously improve our social justice and intergroup dialogue programs.

 Why does U-M need my support EVERY year?